amirsamgoharpay/pixel-art-generator/README.md

 <h1 align="center">how code works ? </h1>

-this code will generate random 8 rectangle that in svg file
+this code will generate random 8 rectangles in a svg file
-actually generate 4 rectangle in right side of file and then they will get clone in the left side of file
+actually it generates 4 rectangles in right side and it will get cloned in the left side(symmetry)

 <h2 align="center">usage  </h2>

-> wise man : "bro use it for fun"
+> once a wise man said: "bro use it for fun"
 <p align="center"><a href="https://github.com/amirsamgoharpay/pixel-art-generator/blob/main/happy.svg">smileface</a> <b>generated with the code</b> </p>

 ---